Menu

 Editorial process

-Submitting an article.
-If you are interested in submitting an article, commentary or letter to FC, please send your draft as an attachment to bsvare@albany.edu.
+Submitting an article, commentary or letter.
+If you are interested in submitting an article, commentary or letter to FC, please send your draft as a word attachment to bsvare@albany.edu.
+(Google Docs will not be accepted).
 The submission criteria include:

 Initial screening.
 Each submitted article undergoes an initial screening by the Co-editors.
 Screening criteria are as follows: